It’s never been more possible for YOU to become a filmmaker.

 If you can see constructive criticism as a good thing, your project may get to production faster and be more marketable in the end.
 But, even if you are willing to be flexible, you’ll almost certainly get more “no’s” than you can count in your fundraising journey.

-To quote Academy Award-winning screenwriter Spike Lee, “You just have to be inventive.
+“You just have to be inventive.
 Look under every nook and cranny to get it done.”

-Develop a Compelling Pitch Package
+Develop a Pitch Package

 Investors in the 2020s want to see pitch packages with complete screenplays, proof of concept trailers, market research, careful business plans, and clear paths to execution.
 In other words, you need to show them – not just tell them – that you’ve already invested significant resources in making this project happen.

-Write a Head-Turning Screenplay
+Write the Screenplay

 A complete, full-length script will prove that your film isn’t going to just die in the writer’s room.
 Compelling characters and story arcs may capture your potential investors’ attention and convince them it’s a story that your audience wants to hear.